Coping with Drought - Building Tribal Drought Resilience

 Bison grazing on the National Bison Range, a National Wildlife Refuge on the Flathead Indian Reservation in western Montana.

 NIDIS recognizes that tribal communities face unique drought challenges and opportunities, requiring customized approaches, tools, and data that may integrate traditional tribal knowledge and cultural, medicinal, and spiritual values.
 Indigenous experiences and perspectives of drought vary greatly across the United States.
 To effectively address tribal needs as mandated by the NIDIS Public Law, NIDIS and partners jointly developed the NIDIS Tribal Drought Engagement Strategy: 2021-2025 in consultation with tribal partners.

-These four new FY22 projects2 funded by NIDIS are:
+These five new FY22 projects2 funded by NIDIS are:

 - Chími Nukárihihi (Let’s Get Ready): Collaborative Climate Change and Drought Response Monitoring and Implementation

 - Through this project, the Karuk Tribe aims to improve Karuk socio-ecological resilience to drought by (a) increasing access to drought-relevant data for Karuk Tribal managers and (b) increasing Karuk community engagement in research, monitoring, and management activities to better integrate Indigenous and Western science and management systems and achieve more rapid awareness of and response to drought impacts across the landscape.
 The project team will build a drought resilience data portal to enable Karuk natural resources managers to access geospatial data in a user-friendly way.
 The team will also build on the previous five years of Agroecosystem Climate Assessment plot data collection, which has resulted in baseline data of focal food, fibers, and medicines that are important for Karuk culture.

 PIs: Analisa Tripp and Colleen Rossier, Karuk Tribe Department of Natural Resources